 - Letters explaining the immunization policy are mailed to new students upon their acceptance to Roosevelt.
 Students must complete the Certificate of Immunity form, enclose all necessary documents that show proof of immunization and return all materials to:

 Admission Processing Center

 1400 N. Roosevelt Blvd.

 Schaumburg, IL 60173

 All information must be in English.
-Download the Roosevelt Immunization Form from the student health insurance web page.
+Download the Roosevelt Immunization Form.

 - Illinois high school or college immunization records are acceptable if they contain all necessary information on the required immunizations and are properly certified.